epidrome/mibook/_gallery/sharing-economy.md

 ---
 title: Sharing Economy
-excerpt: Computers have been blamed that they reduce employment through automation, just like the internal combustion engine and robotics, but at the same time computer applications such as Uber create new opportunities for alternative models of economic organization.
+caption: Computers have been blamed that they reduce employment through automation, just like the internal combustion engine and robotics, but at the same time computer applications such as Uber create new opportunities for alternative models of economic organization.
-header:
-  image: uber.jpg
-  teaser: uber-thumb.jpg
+image_url: /assets/images/uber.jpg
 ---